Go to main content

 Castelfranco di Sopra: one of the most beautiful villages in Italy

-Castelfranco di Sopra is a jewel of medieval architecture.
-Founded in 1296 as “terra nuova” by the Florentine Republic, it still retains the urban structure designed by Arnolfo di Cambio: a quadrangular plan, a central square and a network of orthogonal streets.
+Castelfranco di Sopra is a jewel of medieval architecture and one of Italy’s Most Beautiful Villages according to rankings compiled by ANCI.
+Founded in 1296 as “terra nuova” by the Florentine Republic, it still retains the urban structure designed by Arnolfo di Cambio, comprised of a quadrangular layout, a central piazza and a network of orthogonal streets.

-The symbol of the village is the Torre d'Arnolfo, also known as Torre Campana, which marks the entrance to the historic center.
-Strolling through its cobbled streets, one encounters historic buildings such as the Palazzo Comunale and the Church of San Filippo Neri, inside which is preserved a splendid work by Matteo Rosselli: the Ecstasy of San Filippo Neri.
+The symbol of the village is the Torre d’Arnolfo (Arnolfo Tower), also known as Torre Campana, which marks the entrance to the historic center.
+Strolling along its cobblestone streets, you encounter historic buildings such as the Palazzo Comunale and the Church of San Filippo Neri, inside which is a splendid work by Matteo Rosselli: the Ecstasy of San Filippo Neri.

 1.

-The Abbey of Soffena: spirituality and Renaissance frescoes.
+The Abbey of Soffena: spirituality and frescoes from the Renaissance

-A few minutes from the center, immersed in the silence of the Tuscan countryside, stands the Abbey of San Salvatore a Soffena, founded in the 11th century and later rebuilt in the 14th century.
-The church's simple and solemn interior holds an astonishing collection of 15th-century frescoes, including works attributed to Paolo Schiavo, Maestro del Cassone Adimari and Mariotto di Cristofano, Masaccio's brother-in-law.
+A few minutes from the center, immersed in the silence of the Tuscan countryside, stands the Abbey of San Salvatore a Soffena, founded in the 11ᵗʰ century and later rebuilt in the 14ᵗʰ century.
+Its simple and solemn interior holds an astonishing collection of 15ᵗʰ-century frescoes, including works attributed to Paolo Schiavo, Maestro del Cassone Adimari and Mariotto di Cristofano (Masaccio’s brother-in-law).

-The collected atmosphere and architectural harmony make the abbey an essential stop for those seeking a spiritual and artistic experience at the same time.
+The cozy atmosphere and architectural harmony render the Abbey an essential stop for those seeking an experience that is both spiritual and artistic.

 1.

-The crags of Valdarno: a landscape unique in the world
+The Balze del Valdarno: a landscape like nowhere else in the world

 Among the most spectacular landscapes in Tuscany are undoubtedly the Balze del Valdarno, geological formations of sand and clay that create pinnacles and canyons shaped by millennia of erosion.
-This lunar landscape inspired even Leonardo da Vinci and is now recognized as a UNESCO World Geological Heritage Site.
+This moonscape even inspired Leonardo da Vinci and is now recognized as a UNESCO World Geological Heritage Site.

-A perfect way to explore it is to walk the Zolfina Water Trail, a hiking route that traverses the natural area, offering breathtaking views, rejuvenating silence and a deep connection with nature.
+A perfect way to explore this area is to walk the Sentiero dell'Acqua Zolfina, a hiking trail that traverses the natural area, offering breathtaking views, rejuvenating silence and a deep connection with nature.

 1.